ecos-umons/extractoR/README.md

 Those R packages are the followings:
 * extractoR: main package which act as a glue for functions defined in other packages.
-* extractoR.utils: utilities functions.
+* extractoR.utils: placeholder for helper functions used across different packages.
-* extractoR.fetch: parses CRAN web pages, downloads and extracts packages.
+* extractoR.fetch contains functions to fetch raw data from CRAN.
+Main functions are used to get the list of available packages, download these packages and extract them on local disk.
+Future versions will include mailing list fetching.
-* extractoR.extract: extracts packages metadata in dataframes.
+* extractoR.extract contains functions to read data extracted with extractoR.fetch and parse them..
+Most of those functions return data frames.
-* extractoR.sql: exports data to SQL databases.
+* extractoR.sql contains functions related to SQL database.
+Its main purpose is to store dataframes created by extractoR.extract into SQL tables.
 * extractoR.checkings: contains functions to read and insert in SQL table results of "R CMD check" commands run on CRAN (see http://cran.r-project.org/web/checks/).
 It requires that one